edagonis/react-magento2-catalog/README.md

 It is basically made of React components on front-end, that consumes a controller and renders product's information.

-Currently it renders 10 active products on the homepage.
+Currently it renders 10 active products on the homepage, allowing you to switch between Catalog and Product(product page) component's, using react-router.

 ## installation